8 June 2021

 How do I know when to play?

-To participate, you must have downloaded the WAMP-app on your smartphone.
+To participate, first of all you need to download the WAMP app on your smartphone.

-If you haven’t: In the app-store, search ‘we are matchplay’.
-Follow the instructions and create your profile.
-When you fill in your federation number, the App will automatically add you to the right Club Knockout.
-Always make sure you have the latest version of the app: check ‘Update’.
+- If you don’t have a WAMP app yet: Go to the App Store or Google Play Store and search ‘we are match play’.
+Follow the instructions and create an account.
+When you then enter your federation number, the WAMP app will automatically link you to the correct Club Knockout.
+Always make sure you have the latest version of the application, so check back regularly for updates.

 Where do I play?